cgfennelly/p-clicker-counter-app/README.md

 ## Tasks

-- [ ] Host a simplified version of the app, accessible by HTTP
+- [/] Host a simplified version of the app, accessible by HTTP (example available on http://140.238.67.172:8077/)
-- [ ] Complete the front-end and back-end
+- [/] Complete the front-end and back-end
-- [ ] Add a bash script to tear down and rebuild the Docker container
+- [/] Add a bash script to tear down and rebuild the Docker container
 - [ ] Update to meet PWA requirements (e.g. HTTPS)
 - [ ] Add a webhook for auto-updates so changes can be deployed automatically